conbrad/RedisProxy/README.md

 We leverage Play’s asynchronous request handling out of the box to enable parallel requests.
 We also exploit the fact that Play comes packaged with Akka Streams so we can build a TCP server with it and use the same thread pool(s) as the web application.
 This effectively makes the HTTP and TCP server “one scalable unit”.

 ### Cache:
 **TLDR;** Assume concurrency up front, O(1) reads, writes and LRU by combining a hashmap and a linked list.
 Writes are locked to synchronize update of hashmap and LRU.
 Reads are not but benign reads are avoided by using an underlying concurrent hashmap.
+Global entry expiry is implemented with asychronous callbacks.

+#### Runtime complexity
 * All data structures that make up the cache live in package services.util
 * Supports lookups and insertions in O(1) time via a hashmap
 * Keys are Nodes of a LinkedList, which allows us to splice out nodes and put them at the tail on O(1) time to create an efficient LRU queue

+#### Concurrency
 * The backing hashmap is from java.util.concurrent which effectively shards data so that only parts of the map are locked during updates, reducing lock contention

-Updating the cache means updating 2 shared resources that must remain in sync; the hashmap and the linked list.
+* Updating the cache means updating 2 shared resources that must remain in sync; the hashmap and the linked list.
 To synchronize updates to both, we use a shared lock for requests that mutate.

-We **do not** use a lock for reads since reading a value from the map can be inconsistent with the LinkedList, and the underlying concurrent hashmap guarantees atomic writes which prevents [benign reads](https://bartoszmilewski.com/2014/10/01/benign-data-races-2/)
+* We **do not** use a lock for reads since reading a value from the map can be inconsistent with the LinkedList, and the underlying concurrent hashmap guarantees atomic writes which prevents [benign reads](https://bartoszmilewski.com/2014/10/01/benign-data-races-2/)

+#### LRU

+* Implemented from scratch in `services.util.LinkedList`
+* Not thread-safe, we use an lock to surround its methods that cause mutation
+* Adds are added to the tail, representing the `MRU` entry
+* Head is the `LRU` and is a candidate for eviction

+#### Global Expiry

+* Configured via the `CAPACITY` env variable
+* We use an atomic counter to increment and decrement during additions and removals from the cache respectively
+  * This way we do not have to rely on the underlying data structures' size which for ConcurrentHashMap requires iterating over it's segments
+  * This also means that it's possible that we evict an entry right after an entry expired.
+We assume this is ok in that we fulfill the requirement of maintaining a capacity even at the cost of evicting more than necessary at one time.

 The design ultimately supports more read throughput which is in line with the goals of the read-through cache